Crem2y/pico-console/README.md

 ```
 ./pico_build.sh
 ```
+4. Press the reset button twice to enter bootloader mode.

-4. Upload `.uf2` file to your board.
+5. Upload the generated `.uf2` file to your board.

-5. (Optional) Launch the clean script to remove build artifacts:
+6. (Optional) Launch the clean script to remove build artifacts:
 ```
 ./pico_clean.sh
 ```